 First stop should be The Titanic Museum.
-The building itself is stunning, the stories and histories within and interesting and intriguing and the surrounding areas are…suitably industrial feeling to give you a sense of the type of place the ill-fated ship was built in back in the day.
+The building itself is stunning, the stories and histories within an interesting and intriguing and the surrounding areas are…suitably industrial feeling to give you a sense of the type of place the ill-fated ship was built in back in the day.
 Bonus fact, though a warning that some may find this irreverent.
 But you can totally stand in the middle of the ‘I’ in the giant Titanic sign outside the museum and arrange a photo that just has you bang in the middle of the word Tit.
 We aren’t judging.

 If you’re a Back to the Future Fan (ie, everyone) could do with a trip to the Ulster Folk & Transport Museum (Part of the National Museum of Ulster) which among many other exhibits, contains a Delorean.
-You can’t test drive it however.
+You can’t test drive it, however.
 We’re sad about that too.
 Maybe we can all chip together to buy one?
-Bonus of the Ulster Museum – it’s free!
+The bonus of the Ulster Museum – it’s free!
 As are the gorgeous Botanic Gardens, except for when there are special events on, so perhaps check that out in advance.

 Food, Drinks & Music

-When it comes to specific eateries in the city, the girls have recommended Albany, Coppi, Flame, Benedicts, Mollys Yard, Zen, Potted Hen, Vaudevilles and Ox.
+When it comes to specific eateries in the city, the girls have recommended: Albany, Coppi, Flame, Benedicts, Mollys Yard, Zen, Potted Hen, Vaudevilles and Ox.